microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/02-ModernizingYourDataEstateWithSQLServer2019.md

 Proceed directly to the following Activities from **Module SQL Server 2019 Mission Critical Availability of the SQL Server 2019 Lab** for a hands-on exercise about Accelerated Database Recovery.
 It is recommended to open these links in a new tab with your browser.
 When are you done with these activities come back here for the next section as guided by your instructor.

+> **NOTE**: For instructor led courses, your instructor will let you know whether you should go through the Bonus Activity.

 <dl>

   <dt><a href="https://github.com/microsoft/sqlworkshops/blob/master/sql2019lab/03_Availability.md#activityadr">Activity: Accelerated Database Recovery</a></dt>